zyueinfosec/BLESS/readme.md

 ### Abstract

-BLESS is a **BLE** Application **S**ecurity **S**canning framework that can evaluate the security of BLE enabled Apps.
-Specifically, It extends from the Amandroid  which use taint analysis to detect vulnerabilities of Android Apps.
-Our observation of designing such a tool is that a secure BLE app must use a key to grantee the data integrity and use a random number to defend the replay attack.
-Therefore, any apps without these two features are considered as insecure BLE apps.
+BLESS is a **BLE** Application **S**ecurity **S**canning framework that can evaluate the security of BLE enabled apps.
+Specifically, it extends from the Amandroid which use taint analysis to detect vulnerabilities of Android Apps.
+Our observation is that a secure BLE app must use a key to defend spoofing attacks and use a random number to defend the replay attacks.
+Therefore, any apps without the above features are considered as insecure BLE apps.

 ##### How to Use it?